boschrexroth/ctrlx-automation-sdk-ros2/README.md

 This SDK contains also multiple project examples to show the usage of ROS 2.
 All examples build on top of the *base snap*.

-### ROS 2 Humble Applications in C++
+### ROS 2 Applications in C++

 #### Learn how to package your application as snap

 This example is based on the official ROS 2 Tutorial and adjusted to run on ctrlX OS together with the *base snap*.
-You can find the original source code at [ROS 2 Humble Tutorials - Writing a simple publisher and subscriber (C++)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c)
+You can find the original source code at [ROS 2 Jazzy Tutorials - Writing a simple publisher and subscriber (C++)](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c)

 * [`simple-talker-cpp/`](simple-talker-cpp/README.md) contains the snap version of the described publisher (talker)
 * [`simple-listener-cpp/`](simple-listener-cpp/README.md) contains the snap version of the described subscriber (listener)